this is a common problem we all face?

-A scalability tests will be designed and execute to find how many users current system handles before it gets slow, validate the numbers of users which sustain with current system configurations, the size of application or database servers how much data can it hold, database capacity, file server capacity, backup server capacity, data growth rates, etc. Metrics can be collected during the scalability tests are throughput, CPU utilization, memory usage, disk I/O data.
+A scalability test will be designed and executed to find how many users the current system handles before it gets slow, validate the numbers of users which sustain with current system configurations, the size of application or database servers how much data can it hold, database capacity, file server capacity, backup server capacity, data growth rates, etc. Metrics that can be collected during the scalability tests are throughput, CPU utilization, memory usage, disk I/O data.

 Is the application stable under expected and unexpected user loads?
 (How Long?)

 The stability test is used to validate what happens if suddenly lot of users visit the same page, try to take the same action, or if the user suddenly gets disconnected, or the web server goes down in between transactions and many such cases such as unavailability of system resources, communication failures, invalid or stressful inputs, unanticipated events, corrupted internally stored data, improper uses by system operators, unavailable databases, stress overloads, equipment damage loss of power, software crashes, etc. Metrics can be collected during this test: Deadlocks, Failed connections, Failed requests, attack vectors, etc.

 Is the application able to function, with the given environmental conditions, for a particular amount of time?
 (How Often?)

 Reliability tests can verify most likely scenarios under normal usage conditions and validate that the application provides the expected service.
 A test is considered reliable if we get the same result repeatedly.
 It is more about exercising an application so that failures are discovered and removed before the system is deployed.
 This test includes smoke testing, feature testing, load testing, and regression testing.
 The test objectives include:

 - To find the perceptual structure of repeating failures

 - To find the number of failures occurring in a specified amount of time

 - To find the mean life of the software

 - To discover the main cause of failure